Star Trek and Its Influence on Space Exploration and the World!

 Photo: SMS

-We will explore the inner workings of these types of TVs, from the liquid crystals, filters, and electricity, and how these elements collaborate to produce the stunning images we see on our TV screens and computer monitors.
+We will explore the inner workings of these types of TVs, from the liquid crystals, filters, and electricity to how these elements collaborate to produce the stunning images we see on our TV and computer monitors.

 Illuminating the Screen